The Inward Investment and International Taxation Review: United Arab Emirates

 For most types of business, the absence of corporate taxation in the UAE renders the issue of deductions meaningless.
 However, for foreign banks and oil companies, there may be relevant considerations relating to deduction of finance costs.
 These will vary depending on the emirate and the type of business.
-For example, for foreign oil companies in Abu Dhabi, finance costs may be deductible if they reflect costs incurred in the production of income and are computed by the method of accounting regularly used by the company, provided such method fairly reflects taxable income.
+For example, for foreign oil companies in Abu Dhabi, finance costs may be deductible if they reflect costs incurred in the production of income and are computed by the method of accounting regularly used by the company, provided such a method fairly reflects taxable income.

 iii Restrictions on payments

-Any rules that may prevent the payment of dividends are not tax-driven and would depend on the provisions in a company's constitutional document (such as its articles of association) or whether the shareholders have specifically agreed conditions that may prohibit paying dividends (e.g., unless the directors are satisfied the paying company can pay debts as they fall due).
+Any rules that may prevent the payment of dividends are not tax-driven and would depend on the provisions in a company's constitutional documents (such as its articles of association) or whether the shareholders have specifically agreed conditions that may prohibit paying dividends (e.g., unless the directors are satisfied the paying company can pay debts as they fall due).

 iv Return of capital

-There are no applicable tax rules or regulations relating to equity capital, and accordingly no UAE tax consequences.
+There are no applicable tax rules or regulations relating to equity capital and, accordingly, no UAE tax consequences.

 Acquisition structures, restructuring and exit charges

 Foreign companies acquiring interests in a local business generally use foreign entities for the acquisition.
-The reason is not tax-driven, but rather a result of local ownership requirements.
-As noted above, UAE law requires 51 per cent UAE ownership of companies incorporated in the UAE.

 UAE tax considerations are not relevant to the structuring of the financing of the transaction.
 Share capital must be paid in cash at the time the shares are issued.
 Some investors contribute capital through a combination of equity and shareholder loans.
 The reasons for using shareholder loans rather than equity are generally to lower statutory reserve requirements and facilitate return of investments to shareholders without having to go through the process of applying to reduce the share capital of the company.